Marriagetoxin: Other Masters

+Media

+Manga

 Marriagetoxin is written by Joumyaku and illustrated by Mizuki Yoda.
-The manga was officially announced by Shueisha's online magazine Shōnen Jump+ on April 11, 2022, and began its weekly serialization for free on the Shōnen Jump+ mobile app and website on the 20th of the same month.
+The manga was officially announced by Shueisha on April 11, 2022, and began its weekly serialization for free on the Shōnen Jump+ mobile app and website on the 20th of the same month.
 Shueisha also simultaneously publishes the series in English for free on the online platform and mobile app Manga Plus.

-Volume list
+In June 2023, Viz Media announced that they licensed the series for English release under the name Marriage Toxin.